nomank3797/Dilated-CNN-BLSTM-Power-Forecasting/README.md

 # Citation:

 # Contact:
-Feel free to contact me at nomank3797@gmail.com if you have any queries
+If you have any questions or inquiries, please don't hesitate to contact me via email at nomank3797@gmail.com.
+I'm happy to assist you with any queries or concerns."